AI SRE tools are now a critical part of modern infrastructure.

 | Datadog Bits AI | Observability | Limited | No | Datadog-only | Vendor lock-in |

-| incident.io | Incident Mgmt | No | No | Broad | Not intelligence-first |
+| incident.io | Incident Mgmt | No | No | Broad | Process tool, not intelligence |

-| Rootly | Incident Mgmt | No | No | Broad | Add-on AI |
+| Rootly | Incident Mgmt | No | No | Broad | AI is an add-on |

-| Azure SRE Agent | Hyperscaler | Yes | No | Azure-only | Cloud lock-in |
+| Azure SRE Agent | Hyperscaler | Yes | No | Azure-only | Hard cloud lock-in |

-| Steadwing | Agent | No | Incident-based | Broad | Early-stage |
+| Grepr | Cost/observability | No | No | Broad | Cost tool, not an SRE platform |

 What These Tools Do Well